BerkeleyLearnVerify/Scenic/docs/options.rst

 .. option:: -m <model>, --model <model>

 	Specify the world model to use for the scenario, overriding any ``model`` statement in the scenario.
-The argument must be the fully-qualified name of a Scenic module found on your :envvar:`PYTHONPATH` (it does not necessarily need to be built into Scenic).
+The argument must be the fully :term:`qualified name` of a Scenic module found on your :envvar:`PYTHONPATH` (it does not necessarily need to be built into Scenic).